JesseKivisaari/JesseKivisaari/README.md

 - 👋 Hi, I’m @JesseKivisaari
-- 👀 I’m interested in creating web applications, front end and backend,
+- 👀 I am a fullstack developer in a Finnish company.
-- 🌱 I’m currently learning how to use react and react native.
+- 🌱 I’m currently trying to improve my coding skills in general.
-- 💞️ I’m looking to collaborate on web app and mobile app projects
+- 💞️ Mobile applications are my passion :)
 - 📫 How to reach me: jessekivi@gmail.com

 <!---